ridays2001/eslint-config-tulip/README.md

 #### Installation

-Make sure you are on Node.js v12.18.3 or higher.
+Make sure you are using Node.js v16.13.1 or higher.
 Open command prompt (or terminal) in your project folder and use:

 ```bash